Documenting stories that matter

 From photographs and films to exhibitions and books, we produce innovative, multi-country creative projects for our worldwide clients to connect with new and diverse audiences.

-We have more than a quarter of a million images and films in our archive documenting social, political and economic issues across the globe.
+We have over 400,000 images and films in our archive documenting social, political and economic issues across the globe.
 All archived content is available for purchase for editorial and commercial use.

 History & Awards